pypekit/pypekit/Contributing.md

 * Run `hatch run fmt` to auto format your code.
 * Run `hatch run docs` to build the documentation.
 * Run `hatch run docs:serve` to preview the documentation on `localhost:8000`.
-* Run `hatch run check` locally — CI must be green.
+* Run `hatch run check` to check formating, run tests, and build the documentation.
 * Open a pull request.